simone-contorno/tesi/README.md

 ![which_img](https://user-images.githubusercontent.com/83269499/124388671-2a951680-dce4-11eb-8c34-e7c0ea80c3d4.png)

-Run one of the available modules (in this example i runned the first one):
+Run one of the available modules (in this example i ran the first one):

 <pre>
  <code>